Record Production Fact Sheet

 - The Driver Privacy Protection Act, 18 United States Code, Section 2721, keeps personal information private by limiting those who can have it.

 - DPPA restricts public access to your social security number, driver license or identification card number, name, address, telephone number and medical or disability information, contained in motor vehicle and driver license records.
-Additionally, emergency contact information and email addresses are restricted pursuant to section 119.0712(2), Florida Statutes.
+Additionally, emergency contact information and email addresses are restricted pursuant to Section 119.0712(2), Florida Statutes.

 - Florida, and every other state in the country, provide driver and motor vehicle records within the guidelines of the Federal Driver Privacy and Protection Act (DPPA).

 - Under Florida law, motor vehicle and driver license information are public information.
-Florida law outlines the fees for these public records to be produced.

 - Requesting parties can request personal information only if they meet an exemption covered by law.